LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 	INSTR2	44.79	45.02
 	INSTR3	14.30	14.90

 We need to publish any insert or update to existing dataset.
-The SQL code in attached sample code will create and populate this schema and table.
+The SQL commands in sample code accompanying this article will create and populate this schema and table.

 #### Trigger:
 A trigger will monitor this table for changes.
 In MySQL a trigger code can also output the trigger'ed data to a file.
-Define a trigger in **"finance"** as:
+Define a trigger in **finance** as:

 ```sql
 CREATE TRIGGER autopublish1